skidlamer/Custom-Krunker-Client/README.md

 	- Ability to always enable debug mode ( optional )
 	- Few minor tweaks for debugging

+### Known Issues
+- Updating the client will remove the pinned icon from taskbar.
+This also happens with the official client.
+This is a [known issue](https://github.com/electron-userland/electron-builder/issues/2514) of `electron-builder` and I don't have a fix for it.

 #### How to Install or Build
 If you're a Windows user, download a installer from [latest release](https://github.com/Mixaz017/Custom-Krunker-Client/releases/latest).
 - `Custom-Krunker-Client-<version>-i386.AppImage` - Linux 32-bit installer